 The month was July, the temperature hot.
 There were no trees at the drilling location for shade.
-The height of the eighty’s drilling boom, every man on the drilling rig was a weevil (translation: a person having no earthly idea what they are doing).
+The height of the eighty’s drilling boom, every man on the drilling rig was a weevil (translation: workers who had no earthly idea what they are doing).
 Anne, Ray, and I weren’t worried because we had our chicken fries to look forward to three times a day.
 Returning to the rig after breakfast on the second day of drilling, a state trooper, directing traffic and pulling selected cars to the side of the road, halted us.

 “Where you folks headed?”